Join Lambda’s email listserv for regular updates on upcoming events and opportunities to get involved in any of our committees.

 - The Struggle for Marriage Equality in the Navajo Nation

 The Professional Liaisons provide information for the Lambda community about professional opportunities in an effort to help students explore a variety of avenues for future legal careers.
-We connect Lambda members with practicing attorneys through: LGBTQ panels on a variety of legal practices, partnering with select LGBTQ attorneys from various firms for casual 1L cocktail receptions or dinners, and providing general advice on EIP and legal employment.
+We connect Lambda members with practicing attorneys through: LGBTQ panels on a variety of legal practices, a speed-networking event, partnering with select LGBTQ attorneys from various firms for casual 1L cocktail receptions or dinners, and providing general advice on EIP and legal employment..

 Social Committee is responsible for building Lambda’s sense of community by hosting social events and gatherings.
-Examples of events hosted in the past year include:
+Examples of events include:

-- MUs: Social Committee is responsible for facilitating Lambda’s Mentorship Unit program, which pairs 1Ls with upperclassmen based on interest and similarities.
-MUs each receive funding for events.
+- LamFams: Social Committee is responsible for facilitating Lambda’s Lambda Family (LamFam) program, which pairs 1Ls with upperclassmen based on interest and similarities.
+LamFams each receive funding for events.

 - Study breaks: Throughout the year, Lambda members leave their books behind to gather at Berryline (a Boston froyo staple), Burdick’s (the best hot chocolate in Cambridge) and other spots.